sarahkona47/Movie-Recommender-using-shiny/README.md

 ## Introduction & Background
 (An introduction that motivates & outlines a clear, specific set of research questions.
 Also, provide some background on your topic)

 Everyone enjoys watching movies!
 Don't know what to watch next?
-Use our app, InfinityWatch, where we will supply you with recommendations and movie analytics!
+Use our app, **InfinityWatch**, where we will supply you with recommendations and movie analytics!
 Want to explore a huge dataset of movies?
-Explore our visualizations using InfinityWatch!
+Explore our visualizations using **InfinityWatch**!

 Our team felt that making a web app using Shiny was the one of most useful applications from this course.
 We envisioned a Movie Recommender App that has multiple tabs which also provides Movie recommendations while also providing data visualizations of the dataset.